cubiclesoft/server-instant-start/README.md

 Server Instant Start
 ====================

+Spin up a fully configured Ubuntu/Debian-based web server in under 5 minutes with Nginx (w/ HTTPS), PHP FPM, Postfix, OpenDKIM, MySQL/MariaDB, PostgreSQL, and more.
+Deploy your web application too.

 Instant Start is useful for setting up an entire server with minimal effort.
-Quickly install all components of a server in just a couple of minutes:  A well-rounded OS configuration plus optional email server, web server, scripting language, and database.
+Quickly install all components of a server in just a couple of minutes:  A well-rounded OS configuration plus optional web server, email sending capabilities, scripting language, and database.

 Only using Instant Start on a new server is highly recommended.
 Any Debian-based Linux distribution will probably work fine.
 Failure to use Instant Start on a newly created system may result in damage to existing configuration files and/or data loss.